 The colors that the bride and groom wear are symbolic of the “taeguk,” or “eum-yang” (also known as yin and yang).
 The bride dons a red hanbok, while the groom wears blue—together, the two colors, like the circle at the center of the Korean flag, represent the balance of complementary entities.
 Traditionally, the marriage would occur at dusk, representing the balance between light and dark as well.
-The mother of the bride will wear warm tones, including pink, purple, or orange, while the groom’s mother will wear cool tones like blue, gray, or green—though mothers with specific color preferences have known to swap tones, Park says.
+The mother of the bride will wear warm tones, including pink, purple, or orange, while the groom’s mother will wear cool tones like blue, gray, or green.
+However, if your mothers have specific color preferences, they have known to swap tones, Park says.

 Envelopes of Money